-Anodyne sat in a hall of other deities, he leant against the table with one arm, while with his other he spawned a variety of insects to fight one another.
+Anodyne sat in a hall of other deities; he leaned against the table with one arm, while with his other, he spawned a variety of insects to fight one another.
 His face remained still as the fights failed to raise his spirits.

 “Are you even listening?”
-A voice called out towards Anodyne.
+A voice called out to Anodyne.

 He looked up to see the head of the table staring at him with a glare.

 “What a weird way to start a conversation, Felton.
 You need to work on your social skills, especially if you are to lead this whole… Urgh.”
 Anodyne pursed his lips together and squinted as he erred to himself.

 “You have no idea why we are here, do you?”
 Fleton asked as he looked to Anodyne with a failing patience.

 “Not really.”
 Anodyne laughed.
 “I see a table of eight deities, nine including myself.
 But I don’t see us doing anything but talk.”